Gary Matthews (matthga01)

 After his playing career, Gary Matthews was a Chicago Cubs coach from 2003 to 2006.
 Prior to that he was hitting coach with the Toronto Blue Jays (1998-1999) and the Milwaukee Brewers (2002).
 He also spent two seasons as a Blue Jays broadcaster.

-Currently (2007) Matthews is a television analyst for the Philadelphia Phillies.
+In 2007 Matthews was a television analyst for the Philadelphia Phillies.

 Notable Achievements